Christopher-Shea/dance-party/README.md

-# subclass-dance-party
+# Dance Party
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project I completed while a student at [hackreactor](http://hackreactor.com).
+The purpose of this project was to gain a deeper understanding of inheritance patterns in JavaScript, DOM manipulation, and to HAVE FUN!

+To see the dance party, open dancefloor.html in the browser.